NNPDF/nnpdf/validphys2/docs/tutorial.md

 for example they don’t to some preconfigured path.
 Therefore:

--   The various computing and plotting tools should work well when included in a normal script that doesn’t use the reportengine graph compiler.
+-   The various computing and plotting tools should work well when included in a normal script that doesn't use the reportengine graph compiler.

 This is implemented by making sure that as much as possible all the